 Why do we need new handouts for side effects?

-These handouts are derived from the PDR (and other sources where needed).
+These handouts are derived from the Prescribing Information (and other sources where needed).

 How should I use the handouts?